 types of personal data on you that could be processed

-The types of information MANN uP may process includes your: name; address; date of birth; contact methods (phone number and email address); family, lifestyle and social circumstances; financial, employment and educational details and General Practitioner (GP) details.
+The types of information MANN uP may process includes your: name; address; date of birth; contact methods (phone number and email address); family, lifestyle and social circumstances; financial, employment and educational details; Next of Kin details and General Practitioner (GP) details.